tonyhasson/my_ezql/README.md

 and that didn't seem right to me,so I wanted to make a library that will make MySQL more pythonic and easier to use(hence the name my_ezql).

-Feel free to use this library freely and suggest any approvments that come to mind.
+Feel free to use this library freely and suggest any improvements that come to mind.

 Different ways to contact me for any reason ( feel free =] )